How to create a Data Form

 You can divide forms into sections to help users understand that each part of the form collects different data.

-Step 7: Fill the new Section form
+Step 7: Name the section

 Save Section

-Step 8: Add a Field to the section
+Step 8: Add a field

 Add Field

-Step 9: Fill the Custom Field form
+Step 9: Configure the field

 Field Configuration

-The table below explains each field type in more detail:
+The table below explains each field type:

 Field TypeDescription